ncmreynolds/muthur/README.md

 Use the instructions [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager) to install the version of Raspbian suitable for the Pi hardware you have.
 When you get to the 'Choose OS' step don't simply select the standard desktop installation as it's unnecessarily large.
 From the menu choose 'Raspberry Pi OS (other)' and then 'Raspberry Pi OS Lite (64-bit)'.
 Be very sure there's nothing you want to keep on the SD card you are using as it will be completely wiped.

 When offered the choice to customise the OS settings be sure to do so, as outlined [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options).
 You will need the Raspberry Pi to have Internet access so connect it to your Wi-Fi and you should also set a proper username and password which you keep a record of.
-It may be worth setting it up to allow SSH access as well in the Service tab, as that will allow you to connect from another computer to complete the setup.
+It may be worth setting it up to allow SSH access as well in the Services tab, as that will allow you to connect from another computer to complete the setup.
+Needless to say don't enable SSH if you've set a stupidly weak password, just in case.

 The first time the Raspberry Pi starts will take a few minutes, wait for it to get to a logon screen where it is asking for your username with a prompt that says 'login:' with a flashing cursor.